Local Mechanisms of Compositional Generalization in Conditional Diffusion: Introduction

 We develop a theoretical framework connecting compositional generalization with local mechanisms.
-Specifically, we generalize the concept of local scores to define \emph{local conditional scores}: scores with \emph{sparse dependencies} on both pixels and conditioners.
+Specifically, we generalize the concept of local scores to define \emph{local conditional scores} (LCS): scores with \emph{sparse dependencies} on both pixels and conditioners.
 That is, the score at a given pixel depends only on a subset of other pixels (such as a local neighborhood) and on only one or a few relevant conditioners (e.g.~in the case of location-conditioning, only conditioners near the current pixel).
-We specialize projective composition \citep{bradley2025mechanisms} to define a \emph{conditional projective composition} -- a conditional distribution that is a projective composition of its own individual conditionals.
+We specialize projective composition \citep{bradley2025mechanisms} to define a \emph{conditional projective composition} (CPC) -- a conditional distribution that is a projective composition of its own individual conditionals.
 We then prove an equivalence between conditional projective composition and local conditional scores at all noise levels.
-We extend this theoretical framework to relate compositional structure and sparse score dependencies in feature-space (intuitively, if concepts like style+content compose in an appropriate disentangled feature space, then the score of each `style feature' depends only on a sparse set of conditioners and other features related to style).
+We extend this theoretical framework to relate compositional structure and sparse score dependencies in feature-space (intuitively, concepts like style+content will compose in feature-space if the score of each `style feature' depends only on a sparse set of style-related conditioners and other features).

 We validate this theory through experiments.
-Returning to our location-conditioned CLEVR setting and comparing a model that we found to length-generalize with one that did not, we find that both models maintain pixel-locality (even at high noise levels, in contrast to CIFAR-10 and other models studied by \cite{kamb2024analytic, niedoba2024towards}).
-However, the length-generalizing model has sparse dependencies on its location-conditioners while the non-length-generalizing model does not.
-Further, we perform a direct causal intervention to test local conditional scores as a possible mechanism for composition generalization: we show that explicitly enforcing a local architecture restores length generalization in the model that previously failed.
-Finally, we investigate feature-space compositionality in color-conditioned CLEVR, and show preliminary SDXL experiments to explore compositional structure in real-world text-to-image models.
+Returning to our location-conditioned CLEVR setting and comparing a model that we found to length-generalize with others that did not, we find that the length-generalizing model maintains pixel- and conditional-locality, while the non-length-generalizing models exhibit non-locality.
+We find that the correlation between length-generalization and conditional-locality also holds over a wider range of models with varying length-generalization.
+Further, we perform a direct causal intervention to test local conditional scores as a possible mechanism for composition generalization: we show that explicitly enforcing a local architecture enables length generalization in a model that previously failed.
+Finally, we \rebut{present quantitative evidence of feature-space disentanglement in SDXL, connecting compositional structure with real-world text-to-image models}.